thomas-maurice/dnsbin/README.md

  * Add a pastes.paste endpoint listing all the pastes
  * Add a mechanism to purge old pastes
  * Add a way to parallelize upload
- * Accept only ASCII data posts, so that the encoding is deported client side
  * Support to chunk big content into multiple pastes and store the references of this pastes in the "master paste"
  * Add some metadata to the pastes somehow